 There are five traditional-style residence halls on campus (Coblentz, Coblentz Memorial, Meyran, Shriner and Smith) that house between 100 and 145 students each.
 Smaller language housing options for between five and 12 students each attract students who are interested in a French, German or Spanish living experience.
-One faculty member from the Department of Foreign Languages and Literatures serves as the language house coordinator.
+One faculty member from the Department of Global Languages and Cultures serves as the language house coordinator.
 A native speaking student lives in the residence full time.
 Upperclass Honors Program students are also eligible to reside in Hood’s Honors House, a small community of nine students.

 During the summer prior to their arrival, first-year students are assigned a roommate based on a lifestyle questionnaire.
 First-year students may request a specific roommate if they know someone else coming to Hood with whom they would like to live.
-During the spring semester, all current residential students select their rooms and roommates for the upcoming academic year.
+During the spring semester, all current resident students select their rooms and roommates for the upcoming academic year.